HAIR BREAKAGE / DRY HAIR

 If you bleach your hair, try not to overlap previous applications.

 There is a lot you can do at home to help your hair become stronger and more elastic.
-Or if you prefer to seek help from the professionals, our Clinics in London and New York specialise in hair and scalp treatments, and will be happy to welcome you.
+But if you prefer to seek help from the professionals, our Clinics in London and New York specialise in hair and scalp care and treatments and will be happy to welcome you.